opf/openproject/docs/installation-and-operations/misc/migration-to-postgresql13/README.md

 <div class="alert alert-info" role="alert">
 Please follow this section only if you have installed OpenProject using [this procedure][package-based-installation].

-Before attempting the upgrade, please ensure you have performed a backup of your installation by following the [backup guide][backup-guide].
+Before attempting the upgrade, please ensure you have performed a backup of your installation by following the [backup guide](../../operation/backing-up/).
 </div>

 In the following, we assume that you initially let OpenProject setup your PostgreSQL installation, using a local database.
 If you are using an external database, please follow the instructions from your provider, or adapt the instructions given below.